supritkulkarni/Canine-Cooked-Food-Nutrition-Analytics/README.md

 The dataset has been cleaned, structured, and extended for educational and analytics demonstration purposes.
 The Balanced Canine is not affiliated with or endorsing this project.

+## Attribution Notice Nutritional reference values are adapted from publicly available information provided by The Balanced Canine.
+All transformations, modelling, and analysis are original work by Suprit Kulkarni.